 Murray Street Park

 Located at 225 Murray St., Murray Street Park is slightly under 1 acre.
 Amenities include an open area, play structure, slide, swings and a bridge crossing a small creek.
+See the park's master plan at the bottom of this page section for more information.

 Located at 140 E. Margaret Lane, River Park is maintained by Orange County.
 For more information, visit the Orange County website.